Wills and Trusts

 Will

 Wills do not avoid probate.
-With a will, property that you own only in your name will go through the probate court process upon your death and will pass to the beneficiaries you named in your will.
+Upon your death, property you own only in your name will go through the probate court process and pass to the beneficiaries you named in your will.

 Trust

 Trusts avoid probate when the name of the trust is connected to the assets you own.
-Property that is in your trust will, upon your death, pass to the beneficiaries you name in your trust and will not go through the probate court process.
+Upon your death, property in your trust will pass to the beneficiaries you name in your trust and not go through the probate court process.

 Smart Planners Are Special, Thoughtful and Caring